 The mystic weather played perfectly till I reached the end of Munnar at a height of 1700 m above sea level to visit the Top Station.

-You will get a variety of fruits and corns at Top Station
+You will get a variety of fruits and corn at Top Station

 The entire view was interrupted by the floating mist, leaving it to your imagination.